Side Sleepers: These Pillows Were Made For You

-According to a national sleep survey, 74% of people sleep on their sides — that's a lot of people.
-If you happen to be one of them, then you're probably intimately acquainted with the snuggle struggle.
-Assuming the comfortable position requires a night-long dance of wiggling, fluffing, and tossing until that one snoozed-on arm begins to lose circulation and then the cycle begins all over again.
-For the sake of our exhausted slumber sanities, we culled together a list of the best pillows that were actually crafted for side sleepers.
+If you're the kind of person who sleeps on their side, then you're probably intimately acquainted with the snuggle struggle.
+Assuming the comfortable position requires a night-long dance of wiggling about, fluffing, and tossing until that one snoozed-on arm begins to lose circulation and then the cycle begins all over again.
+For the sake of everyone's exhausted slumber sanities (which lockdown #3 definitely isn't helping, by the way), we culled together a list of the best pillows that were actually crafted for sleepers just like you.

-The Sleep Foundation states: "Side sleepers generally need thicker pillows to fill the space beneath their head and neck.
-Pillows that are too thin do not provide enough cushioning, while excessively thick pillows can interfere with spinal alignment and cause added pressure points to develop."
-With these notes in mind, we dug through a handful of trusted retailers across the web for raving reviews on supportive pillows that'll do the trick.
-Shop these side-sleeper-favorites ahead, from cooling-gel types to molded-latex iterations.

-Welcome to Hype Machine, our hit-list of the top reviewed products across the web — according to a crowd of die-hard shoppers.
-Call this your 4-star & up only club, with entry granted by our devoted-to-the-goods shop editors.
-Reviews have been edited for spelling and grammatical accuracy only.
+"If your neck is bent in any way for an extended period of time, you'll get uncomfortable," explains US-based physical therapist Matthew O'Rourke to Harvard Health.
+He states that a pillow that's too soft or too firm often leads to neck pain.
+Ahead, we've rounded up some of the internet's top-rated options as told by satisfied, self-proclaimed side sleepers who have found their perfect pillows.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.